zxcodes/zxcodes/README.md

-### Hi there! 👋 I'm Mohammed Farmaan!
+### Hi there!
+I'm Mohammed Farmaan.

 **I'm currently working on Frontend Web & App Development.
-With that said, I also focus on UI/UX design & Writing.**
+With that said, I also focus on UI/UX Design & Writing.**

 * Explore my repositories to find out what I've worked on, and feel free to check out the code.:octocat::sparkles: